 Lola Cervant, México 1989

-People and faces that generate a reflection of the contemporary societies; the gestures of the portrayed serve as main visual tools in my creation, the territories and maps serve as visual resources to develop my pieces, so in this way, drawing has become my way of mapping a society, and every piece acts like a map that guides me to develop the next piece or project.
+People and its surroundings are the fundamental elements and concepts of my formal proposals, that seek to generate a reflection of the contemporary societies; the gestures of the portrayed serve as main visual resources in my creation and the territories and maps serve as the canvas to develop my pieces, so in this way, drawing has become my way of mapping a society.